“All right ladies let’s get this show on the road,” Mel Peterson called as she came into the main gym.

-ZZ looked a bit nervous, but smiled and said, “You probably all know about me, but I’m ZZ.
+ZZ looked a bit nervous, but smiled and said, “You probably all know me, but I’m ZZ.
 I’m nineteen and I just moved here from Texas with my mom.
 She got a great job offer and I decided to move with her rather than stay down there all alone.
 I’m hoping to make the World Championship team and hang on until the Olympics, if I’m not too old by then.”
 She grinned and looked around the circle, as if silently daring anyone to ask a question.

 Immediately, there was speculation about why the US would leave the reigning World All-Around champion at home in favor of girls who had far less international experience and success.
 The official answer from the USGF and Irina had been that ZZ had injured her leg, making her only able to compete on bars, which was her weakest event.
 They needed an all-arounder or at least someone with three strong events to have the best shot at winning in the team competition, so they went with another gymnast.
 However, there were quite a few people in the gymnastics community who felt that ZZ had been left off the team because she was a problem.
-But since the USGF and Irina had stuck by their stories and ZZ had not denied being injured, the story faded into the background as the US team dominated the competition at the Games.
+But since the USGF and Irina had stuck by their stories and ZZ had not publicly denied being injured, the story faded into the background as the US team dominated the competition at the Games.
 Now, nine months later, ZZ was apparently ready to stage a comeback.

 Before anyone could work up the courage to ask ZZ about her absence on the Olympic team, Mel nodded at Heather Bainborough, who was standing to ZZ’s right, and Heather began introducing herself.

 “At Nationals, the top two all-around gymnasts will have automatic berths to Worlds.
-The top twelve girls from Nationals will attend a selection camp two weeks before Worlds, which is where Irina will select the other five members of the team along with two travelling alternates.
+The top twelve girls from Nationals will attend a selection camp three weeks before Worlds, which is where Irina will select the other five members of the team along with one traveling alternate.
 I think all of you have the potential to make the World team.”
 She looked at each of the three senior gymnasts.
 Jane was desperately hoping to be named to the team, but she knew that the competition was going to be stiff.

 “You know, we talk all the time about giving your all in practice.
 You take what you do in practice with you into the competition.
 If you give everything you’ve got every day here, MAGD will turn you into the best gymnast you can be.
-Each of you should already be very proud of yourselves for making it to this level, but let's also remember that we didn't get to this level by patting ourselves on the back.
+Each of you should already be very proud of yourselves for making it to this level, but let's also remember that we didn't get here by patting ourselves on the back.
 So today, I want all of you to be thinking about your goals for this competition.
 And not only performance goals, like how you want to place.
-You should also be thinking in terms of your own personal goals, such as hitting four routines or sticking all of your landings.
+You should also be thinking in terms of your own personal goals, such as hitting four routines or sticking all your landings.
 If you’re comfortable sharing those goals with me, I’d be happy to hear them after practice and help you reach them.”
 She looked around at the six gymnasts.
-“Joni, what’s our word of the day?”
+“Heather, what’s our word of the day?”

-“All right, let’s bring it in,” Mel said, placing her hand into the center of the circle.
-Jane and her teammates followed suit, adding their hands on top of Mel’s.
-ZZ followed along, although Jane thought she looked a bit lost.
+“That’s a great word,” Mel said.
+“You are all powerful, amazing athletes and I’m honored to help you achieve your goals.
+All right, let’s bring it in.”
+She thrust her hand into the center of the circle.
+Jane and her teammates added their hands on top of Mel’s.
+ZZ followed along, although she looked a bit lost.
 “Power on three,” Mel said.
 “One, two, three!”

 “So, how long have you two been at MAGD?”